Good News! AI may not take your job after all…

-Why AI is an Information Multiplier, Not a Career Terminator
+AI is an Information Multiplier, Not a Career Terminator

 For many knowledge workers, the last few years have felt like a countdown.
 The narrative has been relentless: super-intelligence is coming, and human expertise is becoming obsolete.
-But as the "honeymoon phase" of Generative AI transitions into a cold-eyed evaluation of enterprise ROI, a different reality is emerging.
+But as the "honeymoon phase" of Generative AI transitions to a cold-eyed evaluation of enterprise ROI, a different reality is emerging.

 What if AI isn’t a "job-taker," but a "knowledge-expander"?
 This shift doesn't mean less work for knowledge workers—it means an explosion of information needs and a surge in project complexity.